 - It will take 4-5 business days for the visa to be processed.

 Once you get the Chinese travel visa, you need to find a travel agency in Tibet that can arrange tours for you because independent or solo travelers are not allowed in Tibet.
 You must hire a Tibet-based travel agency and book a guided tour.

 Find a Tibet Travel Agency

-There are so many travel agencies in Tibet, so suggest doing some research on the internet and contact to prefer travel agency.
-I would recommend Tibet owned travel agency because they’ll provide you with a local Tibetan tour guide which can provide better insight into Tibetan culture and Tibetan Buddhism.
+There are so many travel agencies in Tibet, so suggest doing some research on the internet and contacting to prefer travel agency.
+I would recommend Tibet owned travel agency because they’ll provide you with a local Tibetan tour guide who can provide better insight into Tibetan culture and Tibetan Buddhism.

-- Local travel agency will arrange all the necessary travel documents for your trip.
+- The local travel agency will arrange all the necessary travel documents for your trip.
 To travel to Tibet, you need specific travel permits like Tibet Travel Permits and other travel permits.
 That depends on your tour itinerary.

 - The travel agency will provide an English-speaking local tour guide and a driver.

 To get travel documents, you need to apply these 5 – 6 weeks before your trip to Tibet because usually, it takes 2-3 weeks to get the proper travel documents from Tibet Tourism Bureau.
 Still, sometimes it takes time due to the Covid situation.
 It is better to apply earlier.

 - You will need to provide your tour itinerary in Tibet to the travel agency to apply for the travel documents.
 Practically you will require approval to travel to each area on your itinerary.
 It doesn’t sound straightforward, but not as it sounds.
 Once you choose your tour package and book it, then the travel agency will handle it for you.